THANK YOU Lexington voters for electing Tina McBride in a landslide victory by 998 more votes!

 Meet and exceed our expressed sustainability goals

-Enable economic growth and development to reduce the need for cars by promoting mixed-use
+Enable economic growth and development in mixed-use housing to reduce the need for car trips

 Relevant Experience